tamannaa-a/DWM-LAB/README.md

 # DWM-LAB — Data Warehousing & Mining Laboratory

 Welcome to the Data Warehousing and Mining Lab repository!
 This collection includes all hands-on assignments designed to deepen understanding of essential data engineering and mining concepts.
-You'll work with real-world data using Python, performing key tasks like ETL, data transformation, and OLAP operations.
+Working with real-world data using Python, performing key tasks like ETL, data transformation, and OLAP operations.

 # Overview